 To win at this game, you need to produce many beautiful things over a number of years.
 Make it as sustainable to work at as possible and be prepared to work for free until the projects are up and running.
 Rome wasn’t built in a day, but it's easy to start small and to make a tiny little bit of money from each good passive income project.

 What you need to do is either build a lot of projects or work heavily on the projects that you really like.
 None of the projects should require much maintenance after you’ve completed them (if they do, they are not passive or evergreen – which means they are always changing and are trends – you should avoid this or you’ll be doing too much work on old projects that you've outgrown as your empire matures!)

 Each little bit of passive online income adds up and one day you’ll have a castle of your very own.
 Just like that fellow who started trading with a paper clip and traded up to buying a house.
-Or Ingvar Kamprad, who started out by selling boxes of matches when he was 17 years old, then eventually ended up owning IKEA, the world’s largest furniture retailer.
-There are thousands of these stories on the net that are very inspirational, are fun and are achievable for the average person, if they learn how to take the journey the right way.
+Or even Ingvar Kamprad, who started out by selling boxes of matches when he was 17 years old, then eventually ended up owning IKEA - the world’s largest furniture retailer.
+There are thousands of these stories on the net that are very inspirational, fun and are achievable for the average person if they learn how to take the journey the right way.

 A Little Pep Talk

 It’s very important that you give 110% of yourself to make the product absolutely amazing and useful to your followers.
 Tell me, which direction is going to be easier - convincing 1000 people to buy something mediocre or letting 200 people who LOVE your product and get excited by you automatically want to sell it all to their friends because it is so fantastic and great value?
 I suspect the IKEA founder knew which decision to make…